RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 # Mobile SDK User Guide for iOS
 Version Number: **$SDK_VERSION$**
 <br>
-Revision Date: **January 24, 2023**
+Revision Date: **February 28, 2023**

 ## Mobile SDK overview

-The Ribbon WebRTC Mobile Software Development Kit (SDK) defines a library implementation supporting Ribbon WebRTC Gateway platform features like registration, notification, call management, instant message, presence management, and WebRTC on iOS.
+The Ribbon WebRTC Mobile Software Development Kit (SDK) defines a library implementation supporting Ribbon WebRTC Gateway platform features like registration, notification, call management and WebRTC on iOS.
 You can use this library implementation to integrate Ribbon WebRTC Gateway services and WebRTC into your native mobile applications to create new, innovative user experiences.

 The Mobile SDK has the following characteristics: